Jacques Saadé: Biography

-In 2006, Saadé concluded the acquisition of DELMAS and the CMA CGM Group becomes the third largest shipping Group in the world.
+In 2006, Saadé concluded the acquisition of DELMAS and the CMA CGM Group became the third-largest shipping Group in the world.
 Three additional acquisitions were made in 2007: Chinese Company Cheng Lie Navigation Ltd, U.S. Lines, and COMANAV.

-At the height of the crisis in 2009, the shipping industry was badly affected.
+The shipping industry was affected by the 2008 financial crisis and the Great Recession.
 Jacques R. Saadé was opposed to breaking up the Group.
-Supported by his son Rodolphe Saadé, and daughter Tanya Saadé, he was convinced container transport sector would bounce back.
+Supported by his son Rodolphe Saadé, and daughter Tanya Saadé, he was convinced the container transport sector would bounce back.
 In 2010, CMA CGM signed an agreement with the family-run industrial Turkish group YILDIRIM.
 The agreement enabled the Group to strengthen its financial structure and secure finance for its investment plans.
 This also later led him to invest, notably in building the Group's first three 16,000 teu vessels: the CMA CGM Marco Polo, the CMA CGM Alexander Von Humboldt, and the CMA CGM Jules Verne.

 In 2011, he built the Group's headquarters in Marseille: the CMA CGM Tower designed by Zaha Hadid, 147m in height with 33 floors.
 Today the CMA CGM Group is the city's biggest employer (2,400 staff).

 In June 2013, and for the first time since 1962, it was the President of the French Republic, François Hollande, welcomed by Saadé, who inaugurated the CMA CGM Jules Verne, flagship of the CMA CGM fleet at the time.
 The French President met Jacques Saadé again in 2015 for the inauguration of the CMA CGM Bougainville in Port of Le Havre.

 In 2017, Saadé appointed his son Rodolphe as CEO of CMA CGM.
 Later that year, Rodolphe Saadé became chairman too, with Saadé becoming founder chairman.

 In 2018, Forbes Magazine listed Saade’s net worth at 7 billion Euros, making him the 228th richest man in the world at that time.